canidlogic/aksmacro/README.md

 # aksmacro

 Macro routines for Arctic Kernel Services.
-This project contains a single C header file `aksmacro.h` that can be used for specific purposes described below in this README.
+This project contains a single C header file `aksmacro.h` that can be used to help make C programs portable between POSIX and Windows with minimal overhead.
 There is no implementation file to compile; to use `aksmacro` just include the `aksmacro.h` header in your project.
 You may include the header however many times you want.

-Using `aksmacro.h` you can write C programs that are portable between POSIX and Windows with minimal overhead, provided that you follow the guidelines and limitations outlined in this README.
-If you need further portability beyond what `aksmacro.h` offers, you can either add your own extensions (made easier by the platform determination macros of `aksmacro.h`) or switch to a more sophisticated solution, such as Cygwin.
+The specific uses of the header are described in this README.

 ## Platform determination

-The two main platform targets in use these days are WinAPI and POSIX.
-WinAPI is used by Microsoft Windows, and has been traditionally supported by all 32-bit and 64-bit Microsoft Windows operating systems from Windows 95 and Windows NT up to the present (Windows 11 at time of writing).
-The ancient 16-bit Windows 3.x and earlier platforms that ran on top of DOS are _not_ supported by WinAPI.
-Also, sometimes Microsoft uses the Windows name for mobile or embedded platforms that do not include full WinAPI support, such as Windows RT and Universal Windows Platform (UWP).
+The two main platform targets in use these days are Windows and POSIX.
+"Windows" in this README refers to 32-bit and 64-bit versions of Microsoft Windows that support the WinAPI (sometimes also called Win32 or Win64).
+This includes all mainstream releases of Microsoft Windows from Windows 95 and Windows NT up to the present (Windows 11 at time of writing).
+The ancient 16-bit Windows 3.x and earlier platforms that ran on top of DOS are _not_ covered by this definition of "Windows".
+Nor are certain mobile and embedded platforms such as Windows RT that do not fully support WinAPI.

-POSIX is used on most other platforms that are not Windows.
+POSIX covers most other platforms that are not Windows.
 UNIX and UNIX-like operating systems, Linux, BSD, and Solaris are all POSIX platforms.
 MacOS operating systems since OS X are also POSIX, though the historic "classic Mac OS" (last updated in 2001) is not POSIX.
-Although mobile platforms such as Android and iOS might be built on top of POSIX kernels, the mobile interface tends not to work well for C-style console applications, so generally mobile applications for Android and iOS will _not_ be written directly against the POSIX kernel.
+Although mobile platforms such as Android and iOS might be built on top of POSIX kernels, the mobile interface tends not to work well for C-style console applications, so generally mobile applications for Android and iOS will _not_ be POSIX.
 Also, DOS is not POSIX.

-The `aksmacro.h` header is only designed to work on WinAPI and POSIX platforms.
+The `aksmacro.h` header is only designed to work on Windows and POSIX platforms.
 Its behavior is undefined if you include it when compiling for other platforms.

-The first thing the header does is to determine whether it is on WinAPI or POSIX.
+The first thing the header does is to determine whether it is on Windows or POSIX.

-To do this, it checks for the presence of any of the following WinAPI macro definitions:
+To do this, it checks for the presence of any of the following Windows platform macro definitions:

 - `_WIN32`
 - `_WIN64`